Merctxt/ScriptSTK/README.md

 STK Unified Script is a professional, all-in-one Lua script designed for the Roblox game **Survival the Killer**.
 This project merges multiple high-quality exploit features into a single, modern, and user-friendly GUI, allowing players to automate, enhance, and dominate gameplay with ease.

-> **Note:** This script is currently in development.
-A public loadstring will be released soon for easy usage.
-Stay tuned for updates!

 </div>

----

 <div align="left">